51Degrees/documentation/src/examples/customelement/flowelement.md

 @showsnippet{node,Node.js}
 @defaultsnippet{Select a tab to view language specific dependencies.}
 @startsnippet{dotnet}
-The only dependency needed for .NET is the `FiftyOne.Pipeline.Core` NuGet package.
+Create a new console project (.NET Core or Framework) and add a reference to the `FiftyOne.Pipeline.Core` NuGet package.
+TODO: Add link to package on nuget.
 @endsnippet
 @startsnippet{java}
 The only dependency needed for Java is the `pipeline.core` Maven package from `com.51degrees`.